mmazuecos/Region-under-discussion-for-visual-dialog/README.md

 # Region-under-discussion-for-visual-dialog

 You should have available three things on the root directory for this repository:
-1. QCS: directory with QCS code
+1. QCS: directory with QCS code.
-2. CMO: directory with CMO code
+2. CMO: directory with CMO code.
+3. GWHist.csv: an annotated subset of history dependent questions.
-3. REAMDE.md: this file.
+4. REAMDE.md: this file.

 In order to run these experiments you need the following data and features: